skaiy/Wild_AgentOS/docs/CORE_DESIGN_PHILOSOPHY.md

 **Three Key Innovations:**

-1. **IRI as Universal Identifier:** Every vector point in Qdrant corresponds to an IRI (`qdrant:pointId → urn:memory:session-042/block-017`).
+1. **IRI as Universal Identifier:** Every embedding vector in HyperspaceEngine corresponds to an IRI (`hyperspace:embedding → urn:memory:session-042/block-017`).
 Vector retrieval returns a set of IRIs, not isolated text chunks.

 2. **IRI as Bridge:** Once IRIs are obtained, the L3 Projection Engine immediately executes SPARQL queries in Oxigraph to retrieve all associated properties, upstream/downstream relationships, and historical versions of the entities — enabling seamless bridging between vector semantics and graph structure.

-3. **Bidirectional Cross-Retrieval:** Users can also first pinpoint an entity in the graph, then use its embedding vector to find semantically similar entities in Qdrant — forming a complete retrieval loop from precise to fuzzy.
+3. **Bidirectional Cross-Retrieval:** Users can also first pinpoint an entity in the graph, then use its embedding vector to find semantically similar entities via HyperspaceEngine — forming a complete retrieval loop from precise to fuzzy.

 ---